 - A. Completed Cake Decorating e-Record presented in a sturdy binder/notebook.

 - B. Include the following information in the Cake Decorating e-Record on the required three cookie structures plus your exhibit cookie structure.
-(TOTAL OF 3)
+(TOTAL OF 4)

 - 1. occasion for use

 - 2. size or shape

 - 3. three batches of cookies

 - 4. techniques used

 - 5. tips used and where

 - 6. edible materials used

 - 7. cost to buy similar cookies

 - 8. any problems you had

-Be sure to put the cost of your three cakes and exhibit cake in the expense page in the e-Record.
+Be sure to put the cost of your three cookie structures and exhibit cookie structure in the expense page in the e-Record.

 - C. Include photos or drawings of the three required batches of cookies in addition to photos of you working on your project in the record photo page.
 Write a short explanation of what you did and what you learned with each batch you decorated. - D. A cookie structure that is no more than 11 inches square and a maximum height of 20 inches.
 The structure should be placed on a sturdy covered board not to exceed 14 x 14 inches and labeled with the Exhibitors name and county.
 The structure may be placed in a "glass" case for display.
 Structure is decorated using frosting and edible materials.
-Fondant may be used for decorations.
+Fondant gum paste, marzipan, and royal icing may be used for decorations.